Alaska01/weatherApp/readme.md

 # WEATHER APP

 This project is a simple weather app that shows the weather report of a chosen city in any part of the world.
 A user can enter the name of a city and see the weather conditions.
+To toggle between C and F, click on the displayed temperature.

 ![screenshot](./screenshot.png)